christian-brindley/custom-nodes/README.md

 ### Step 3: Configure the node

-This node will display a message via a text callback.
-The node will allow configuration with

-- Fixed message text
-- Message level: Info, Warning or Error.

 Update `node-config.json` with the basic configuration.
 Update the following properties.

 - `displayName`
 - `description`
 - `properties`

+This node will display a message via a text callback.
+Configuration properties for the node include:

+- The fixed message text to display
+- The message level: Info, Warning or Error.

 ```
 {